Asian Journal of Occupational Therapy

 Rapid Communications

-Rapid Communications are usually published soon after submission to the journal, so this format is useful for scientists with results that are time sensitive (for example, those in highly competitive or quickly-changing disciplines).
-They should deal with scientific material which deserves a rapid publication as the top priority.
+Rapid Communications are designed for accelerated publication, so this format is useful in cases where results are time sensitive (for example, those in highly competitive or quickly changing disciplines).
+They should deal with scientific material that deserves rapid publication as the top priority.

-2,000 words or less excluding references, figures, photographs, and tables
+No more than 2,000 words, excluding references, figures, photographs, and tables

-A total of no more than 4 tables and figures and up to 15 references
+No more than 4 tables and figures, and up to 15 references

 Case Reports

-A case report needs to describe a new disease (disorder), confirmation of a rare or new disease, a new insight into pathogenesis, etiology, diagnosis, or treatment, a new finding associated with a currently known disease.
-A report on special scientific investigation will be regarded as an original article even with a single case.
+A case report needs to describe a new disease (disorder); provide confirmation of a rare or new disease; share a new insight into pathogenesis, etiology, diagnosis, or treatment; or present a new finding associated with a known disease.
+A report on a special scientific investigation —such as a rigorously designed, hypothesis driven analysis of clinically important symptoms, a systematic evaluation of intervention outcomes, or an in depth case analysis employing experimental or advanced diagnostic methods—will be regarded as an Original Article, even if it considers only a single case.

 Miscellaneous

-It includes the article which the editing committee judged as useful including; a committee report, news from international conference, an introduction of the association and a research institute, an introduction of new technology and new products.
+Miscellaneous articles include articles that the editors have judged as being relevant to the journal’s audience.
+They can include, for example: an Editorial Board report, news from an international conference, an introduction to the association or a research institute, or the introduction of new technology and new products.

 Manuscript Submission

-Authors are responsible for ensuring that a blind review process can take place by submitting a masked version of the manuscript; that is, one that contains no identifying information, including names and affiliations of all authors and acknowledgments.
+Manuscripts submitted to the journal must not have been published or be under consideration for publication elsewhere.
+Manuscripts must be submitted via Editorial Manager at: https://www.editorialmanager.com/asjot/default.aspx.
+Submissions must include the License Agreement for Publication Rights and supplemental forms.
+After all parts of the manuscript have been uploaded, the files are compiled and converted to PDF by the submission software.
+Authors are responsible for ensuring that a double-anonymized review process can be undertaken by submitting a masked version of the manuscript; that is, one that contains no identifying information, including names and affiliations of all authors and acknowledgments.
 If unmasked articles are submitted, they will be returned for masking before they are reviewed.
 If you have any questions, please contact us at; asianjot@jaot.or.jp.

 Language